 Mahe dive sites are world-renowned.
 Some of the best dive sites in the Seychelles for wreck diving are The Twin Barges 12-24meters fantastic for night diving and The Dredger 18-26meters.
 Shark Bank and Stalk Patch, granite pinnacle, are popular dive spots with impressive shoals of pelagic fish, rays, and shark species.
 The Baie Ternay Marine park, offers shallow dives viewing the beautiful hard and soft coral gardens whereas for the adventurous diver, drop-offs can be found on the continental shelf edge, 20 miles off Mahe.

-The islands of Praslin, Curieuse, La Digue and Sister Islands, the dive sites they offer are unique yet all in close proximity to each other.
+The islands of Praslin, Curieuse, La Digue and Sister Islands, offer unique dive sites yet are all in close proximity to each other.
 Scuba diving in Praslin offers around 17 dive sites between 18-20meters, the shallow depth makes it perfect for beginners and dive courses are available.
 The granite reefs are teaming with life, often covered in impressive shoals of Yellow snappers.

 Curieuse a few km of the coast of Praslin is a beautiful marine protected national park, hosting an abundance of marine life.
 The island is home to giant tortoises and some of the best dive sites in Curieuse are Coral Garden or Pointe Rouge.
 Dive site Point Rouge is located at the southernmost tip of the reserve will give you the opportunity to see Humphead Parrotfish and White Tip sharks.